-CHAPTER 24 Building an EJB client (obsolete)
+24 Building an EJB client (obsolete)

-Enterprise JavaBeans components are obsolete technology, and will be removed in a future release, although the components operate as usual in this release.
+Enterprise JavaBeans components are obsolete technology, although the components operate as usual in this release.
+An obsolete feature is no longer eligible for technical support and will no longer be enhanced, although it is still available.